WordPress Migration & ADA Remediation Project

 Frequently Asked Questions

-The deadline to move off of SharePoint is July 14, 2026.
+The deadline for the SharePoint site to become no longer available is July 14, 2026.
 After July 14, 2026, Microsoft will no longer issue security updates, bug fixes, or technical support for SharePoint 2016, and as such we will not be able to host it publicly anymore.

 Every area can have their own site if they want to.
 An example url would be www.uwsp.edu/department